Flowers for Algernon: Censorship

 Flowers for Algernon is on the American Library Association's list of the 100 Most Frequently Challenged Books of 1990–1999 at number 43.
 The reasons for the challenges vary, but usually center on those parts of the novel in which Charlie struggles to understand and express his sexual desires.
 Many of the challenges have proved unsuccessful, but the book has occasionally been removed from school libraries, including some in Pennsylvania and Texas.

 Influence

 Flowers for Algernon has been the inspiration for works that include the album A Curious Feeling by Genesis keyboardist Tony Banks.
-It also inspired the 2006 modern dance work Holeulone by Karine Pontiès, which won the Prix de la Critique de la Communauté française de Belgique for best dance piece.
+It inspired the 2006 modern dance work Holeulone by Karine Pontiès, which won the Prix de la Critique de la Communauté française de Belgique for best dance piece.
 A 2001 episode of the TV series The Simpsons titled "HOMR" has a plot similar to the novel.

-The 2012 film, Bourne Legacy, features a mentally disabled soldier who is reliant on an experimental medications to raise and maintain his intelligence, and much of the action centering on how to secure a supply of said medication; one scene specifically captures his fear of slipping back to his former state in a similar manner to Charlie.
+The 2012 film The Bourne Legacy features a mentally disabled soldier who is reliant on an experimental medication to raise and maintain his intelligence, and much of the action centering on how to secure a supply of said medication.
+One scene specifically captures his fear of slipping back to his former state in a similar manner to Charlie.

 A 2013 episode of the TV series It's Always Sunny in Philadelphia titled "Flowers for Charlie" is heavily based on the novel.